-Inflation is measured by the Consumer Price Index (CPI) and the annual inflation rate is soaring.
-It recently has been marking its highest levels since the late 1970s and early 1980s.
+Inflation is measured by the Consumer Price Index (CPI).
 The CPI is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
-A convergence of U.S. policy decisions, spotty supply and increased demand have resulted in a severe broad based surge in consumer prices.
-When this happens it erodes the purchasing power of your household income.
-According to the St. Louis Federal Reserve, a gallon of milk in 1997 was $2.63.
-Twenty-five years later, that exact same product is now $3.91.
-Over that same time period, a gallon of gas went from $1.29 to $3.80.
+U.S. policy decisions, spotty supply, and increased demand can have a result in a surge in consumer prices like what the U.S. experienced from 2021 to 2024.
+When we experience times of higher inflation, what you feel in your budget is the erosion of your purchasing power of your household income.
+According to the U.S. Labor Department’s Bureau of Labor Statistics, the average price for a gallon of milk in the year 2000 was $2.78 – 25 years later, that exact same product was $4.05 in March 2025.
 That’s inflation!

 What can you do to help offset the impact of inflation in your financial situation?
 According to a Nationwide survey, here are some things Americans have been doing the last 12 months to fight inflation.